 Brig.
 Gen. Scott A. Cain is the Commander, 96th Test Wing, Air Force Materiel Command, Eglin Air Force Base, Florida.
 He leads more than 9,800 military, civilian and contractor personnel in accomplishing the test wing's missions of developmental testing and evaluation of conventional munitions, command and control systems, aircraft avionics and guidance systems and radar cross section measurement.
 He is also responsible for providing all base operating support, infrastructure and services support for the Air Force's largest installation of approximately 724 square miles.
 He commands eight groups and 32 squadrons.
 The test wing operates 38 modified test aircraft and manages 120,000 square miles of over-water test ranges, plus facilities in six different states.
-The 96th TW also supports seven tenant wings and wing-equivalent units to include the 33rd Fighter Wing (F-35 Joint Strike Fighter), the Army's 7th Special Forces Group (Airborne), Naval School Explosive Ordnance Disposal and 37 other associate units including the Army's 6th Ranger Training Battalion and the Air Force's 20th Space Control Squadron.
+The 96th TW also supports eight tenant wings and wing-equivalent units to include the 33rd Fighter Wing (F-35 Joint Strike Fighter), the Army's 7th Special Forces Group (Airborne), Naval School Explosive Ordnance Disposal and 37 other associate units including the Army's 6th Ranger Training Battalion and the Space Force's 20th Space Control Squadron.
 As Commander, Brig.
 Gen. Cain interacts with local officials across a three-county, 11-city region with a military economic impact of $2.7 billion annually.

 Brig.
 Gen. Cain received his commission from the U.S. Air Force Academy Class of 1995, where he was a distinguished graduate, earning a bachelor’s degree in Astronautical Engineering.
 The general attended undergraduate pilot training in 1995 and was selected to fly the F-16 Fighting Falcon.
 After completion of F-16 training, he served as an operational F-16 pilot at Kunsan Air Base, Korea, and Misawa AB, Japan, flying combat missions in support of Operation Southern Watch.
 He comes to Eglin AFB after successful command of the Arnold Engineering Development Complex, Arnold AFB, Tennessee.